 Transfer the mixture onto a baking tray lined with parchment paper.
 Flatten the top lightly and round off the edges.
 It should look like a small cake once it’s done being shaped.

 Transfer the baking tray onto a cooling rack and allow the bread to slightly cool.
-However, do not leave it to cool completely since the bread starts deflating once it loses heat.
+Do not leave it to cool completely as the bread starts deflating once it loses heat.

 Plate with fruits of your choice and top with whipped cream.
 Serve immediately and enjoy!